enznear/codex_test/README.md

 uvicorn agent.agent:app --port 8001
 ```

 The agent builds and runs Docker or Gradio apps and reports status back to the backend.
+It can also load images from tar archives and launch them with GPU access.

 The backend specifies a port for each app which the agent forwards to Docker or sets as the `PORT` environment variable for Gradio scripts.
 Docker apps should listen on the port indicated by this variable.
 The proxy now rewrites incoming requests so frameworks like Gradio no longer need a `root_path` argument.
 The agent still sets `ROOT_PATH` for compatibility, but it can be ignored.